cielavenir/cmake/Help/command/source_group.rst

 Defines a group into which sources will be placed in project files.
 This is intended to set up file tabs in Visual Studio.
+The group is scoped in the directory where the command is called, and applies to sources in targets created in that directory.

 The options are:

 ``TREE``
+ .. versionadded:: 3.8

  CMake will automatically detect, from ``<src>`` files paths, source groups it needs to create, to keep structure of source groups analogically to the actual files and directories structure in the project.
 Paths of ``<src>`` files will be cut to be relative to ``<root>``.

 ``PREFIX``
+ .. versionadded:: 3.8

  Source group and files located directly in ``<root>`` path, will be placed in ``<prefix>`` source groups.